Shadkoech/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script moves all files beginning with upper case
+This script deletes all files in the working directory ending with ~